John Beckett (politician): Fascism

+An investigation by MI5 revealed the group to be a fifth columnist organization.
+According to a report:"Beckett has stated that he is making intensive efforts to obtain contacts in H.M.
+Forces in order that when the time is ripe there [sic] persons will – to quote Beckett's actual words – ‘turn their rifles in the right direction'."According to a letter to Tavistock in 1940, Beckett said he was planning to set up a "Coalition Government of National Security" if and when Britain was invaded:"I have had a series of conversations with key people who realize the situation and there is a general consensus of opinion that you are the only person around whom we could build an alternative government in time.
+I cannot say more than this by letter and have probably said too much, but I consider it vitally necessary that you should be here as soon as possible for consultation with various people."According to Beckett, he would be the Home Secretary and minister for "National Security", Tavistock would be Prime Minister, Oswald Mosley would be the Leader of the House and the "President of Council", Robert Gordon-Canning would be placed in control of all British Dominions, Lord Lymington would be the Secretary of Food and Agriculture, and the Duke of Buccleuch would take charge of the War Office.
+Numerous senior members of the Right Club were given junior ministerial posts.
+Beckett said retired general J. F. C. Fuller would be his Minister of Defence, and expected Fuller's friend.
+Overall, Beckett listed 39 puppet government government ministers, 32 of whom were already under watch by MI5.

 Beckett was one of the leading fascists and rightists to be interned under Defence Regulation 18b during the Second World War.
 He spent his internment in HM Prison Brixton, an internment camp on the Isle of Man and then back in Brixton and was moved each time after he had clashed with BUF members with whom he was imprisoned.
 While imprisoned, Beckett received instruction from a Catholic chaplain and subsequently converted to Catholicism.
 He was released before the end of the war on account of ill health.

 Beckett's son Francis considers that his father came out of prison far more racist and, in particular, antisemitic than he went in, as was common after detention, and he had internalised his rage.
-On his release, Beckett, not allowed to live within 20 miles of London or to travel more than 5 miles from his home, reactivated the BPP and represented the group in talks with A.K.
-Chesterton, who had organised a group that he called "National Front After Victory" in the hopes of developing a united far-right group that could contest the first postwar election.
+On his release, Beckett, not allowed to live within 20 miles of London or to travel more than five miles from his home, reactivated the BPP and represented the group in talks with A. K. Chesterton, who had organised a group that he called "National Front After Victory" in the hopes of developing a united far-right group that could contest the first postwar election.
 The scheme was not a success, and Beckett rejected the merger.